...

 Massage pushes toxins from tissues into circulation, where they can be eliminated.
 Sauna helps sweat them out.

-Massage stimulates lymph flow, while sauna increases sweating, creating a synergistic effect16 for detoxification.
+Massage stimulates lymph flow, while sauna increases sweating, creating a synergistic effect for detoxification.
 Personally, after combining sauna and massage, I feel lighter, less tense, and more energetic.
 This combination also improves nutrient delivery to muscles and skin, enhancing recovery.
 Many wellness centers use this sequence for optimal results in stress relief and body detoxification.

 Are There Synergistic Benefits of Combining Both?